jasper-zanjani/linux/includes/Commands/s/sed.md

-**sed** ("Stream-oriented editor") is typically used for applying repetitive edits across all lines of multiple files.
+**sed** ("stream-oriented editor") is typically used for applying repetitive edits across all lines of multiple files.
 In particular it is, alongside **awk** one of the two primary commands which accept regular expressions in Unix systems.

 ```sh